 A template’s overall structure is predetermined independently of your business needs.
 So you run the risk of limiting your online business according to the capabilities of the template you select.

 For instance, you won’t be able to perform conversion rate optimization tactics like adjusting call-to-action placement or testing any substantial changes to the overall design.
-This is extremely limiting from a marketing perspective and leaves little room for your business’s web presence to grow and evolve over time.
+This is extremely limiting from a marketing perspective and leaves little room for your business’s web presence to grow and evolve.

 Template Pros– quick and easy set-up